GL_Discover Hub_Forex_1920x1280_TraderGray_03

 Trading Strategies

-Forex trading carries a certain amount of risk.
+Forex trading involves significant risk.
 Even if you study the market, conduct your own technical analysis and enter the market at what you believe is the optimal time, nothing is guaranteed.
-However, thanks to something known as forex hedging, you can protect trades against a certain amount of risk.
-To explain what this means, here’s our beginner's guide to forex hedging strategies.
+However, thanks to something known as forex hedging, you may help reduce some risks in certain market conditions.
+To explain what this means, here’s an overview of forex hedging strategies.
+But always remember, hedging and derivatives (including options) are complex and can result in losses.
+Hedging does not guarantee profits or prevent losses.

 What is hedging?